remarkjs/remark/doc/plugins.md

 use `unist-util-`, and if it works with virtual files, use `vfile-`.

-Use default exports to expose plugins from your packages, add `remark-plugin` keywords in `package.json`, and add a `remark-plugin` to your repo on GitHub.
+Use default exports to expose plugins from your packages, add `remark-plugin` keywords in `package.json`, and add a `remark-plugin` topic to your repo on GitHub.

 <!--Definitions:-->